digitalcredentials/wallet-attached-storage-spec/spec.md

 1. Direct: Provide a root capability invoked directly by the controller, or
 2. Delegated: Invoke a capability delegated to some other agent by the controller, or
-3. Matching Policy: (if using any kind of access control policy mechanism) Match an authorization policy specified in the corresponding linked resource.
+3. Matching Policy: (if using any kind of access control policy mechanism) Match an authorization policy specified in the `link` property of the space.
 This resource is related to the space controller because it can only be modified either by the controller or an authorized party delegated to by the controller.